dandrews14/CountingCardsRL/README.md

 # CountingCardsRL
-Using RL to Develop a Card Counting Algorithm
+Using RL to Develop a Card Counting Algorithm.

+Agent is trained using Q-Learning and attempts to learn a profitable card counting and betting strategy.

 Rules:
 * Dealer Hits on anything less than 17